 , whether you are a first-time buyer or someone who is buying their next home.

-Take advantage of our fast pre-approval process with no application fees, and an exclusive interest-rate guarantee.1
+Take advantage of our fast pre-qualification process with no application fees, and an exclusive interest-rate guarantee.1

 1Mortgage Interest Rate Guarantee: If the comparable SCCU interest rate is lower than your original interest rate five (5) business days before the closing and the interest rate lock-in has not expired, SCCU will reduce the interest rate on your loan 5 business days prior to closing.
 This is limited to a reduction of .25 percent.
 A one-time fee of $75 will be assessed at time of closing if this Price Guarantee is exercised and your rate is reduced.
 Other conditions may apply, contact SCCU for details.